davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

     2002 Suzuki XREO          843246.95
     1952 Alpine Renault 1300  845334.6
     ```
 12. Return the average order size for each customer (results should include customer name, average quantity) Order by customer name.
+To get you started, you'll need to first find the sum of all orderQuantities for each orderNumber.
+Then you'll want to find the customers who made those individual orderNumbers, to find all orders that a customer has made.
+Finally, average out the summed order quantities.

     ```
     customerName    avgQuantity